KlnSdr/dobby/README.md

 - `dobby.staticContent.directory`: The directory relative to the resource folder to serve static content from.
   Default:
   `./`
+- `dobby.staticContent.externalDocRoot`: A directory located on the computer to server static content from.
 - `dobby.staticContent.disable`: Disables serving static content.
 Default: `false`
 - `dobby.staticContent.cleanUpInterval`: The interval in minutes in which the staticFile manager will cleanup old files from the cache.